-Well, you probably have hundreds of questions, but once you walk into the recruiter's office you can't seem to remember any of them.
-With so many benefits to joining and so much information about the military, it is impossible for your recruiter to cover everything.
+Well, you probably have hundreds of questions, but once you walk into the recruiter's office, you can't remember any of them.
+With so many benefits to joining the military and so much information available, it is impossible for your recruiter to cover everything.

-#1 When do I take the Armed Services Vocational Aptitude Battery (ASVAB)?
+1. When Do I Take the Armed Services Vocational Aptitude Battery (ASVAB)?

 While what you do in the military is dependent on this test, not everyone is ready to take the ASVAB test right away.
 Being prepared and scoring as high as possible will give you the most options when you start your military career.
 To prepare for the ASVAB, you can buy a study guide or visit Military.com's online ASVAB preparation and practice tests.
 Most recruiters will give you a practice test to predict your actual score on the ASVAB, and a low score might mean you need to do more prep work for the real thing.

 2. How Soon Will I Leave for Basic Training?

 Joining the military and leaving for basic training are two different things.
 When you join the military, you are qualifying first by testing and second by taking a physical.
 After qualifying in both areas, you will pick your job and swear-in.
 You're not leaving for basic training at this time.
 It is important that your recruiter and the Military Entrance Processing Station (MEPS) liaisons know when you are available to leave for basic training.
 It is always better to get your career started as soon as possible, but not everyone can do this.
 For instance, college students probably won't be available until after the semester, and high school seniors must know their graduation date to find out when they can leave.
 Whatever the reason, discuss it with your recruiter.

 3. When Will I Get My Job Assigned?